dbalague/mathwithsagemath/_posts/2020-08-12-configure-sage-vscode.markdown

 **Important Note 1:** The instructions require to use the BASH terminal.

-**Important Note 2:** Using this configuration makes SageMath's Python the default version.
+**Important Note 2:** Using this configuration makes SageMath's Python the default version of Python.
+I have been using Python mostly when coding in SageMath, so this is not an issue for me.

 ## Download and install the software ##